-SAMPLE HANDLING & PRESERVATION: Collect samples in glass and test as soon as possible.
+Collect samples in glass and test as soon as possible.
 If samples must be stored, preservation is accomplished by the addition of concentrated H2SO4 to adjust the pH below 2.
 Samples with suspended solids should be homogenized in a blender (100 mL for 30 seconds) and then stirred gently with a magnetic stirrer.

-Volatile organic compounds are not oxidized to the extent that they are in the vapor above the digestion solution.
+INTERFERENCES: Volatile organic compounds are not oxidized to the extent that they are in the vapor above the digestion solution.
 Therefore, they do not contribute to the COD reading.
 Chloride concentrations above 10% of COD interfere with the mercury free tubes.
 Chloride above 2000 ppm will interfere with the mercury tubes.
-Nitrite gives a positive interference of 1.1 ppm O_2 per ppm NO_2 -N which is insignificant unless nitrite concentrations are very high.
+Nitrite gives a positive interference of 1.1 ppm $\rm O_2$ per ppm $\rm NO_2$ -N which is insignificant unless nitrite concentrations are very high.
 Other reduced inorganic compounds are stoichiometrically oxidized, causing a positive interference.
 Corrections can be made for these compounds based upon their stoichiometry and concentrations.

 When scanning samples in 16 mm tubes, such as COD, the sample chamber lid can not be closed.
 Use the COD adapter to minimize stray light interference.
-To further reduce stray light interference, do not scan sample in direct sunlight.
+To further reduce stray light interference, do not Scan Sample in direct sunlight.

 - 1. Homogenize sample if necessary. - 2.
 Preheat COD heater block to 150±2°C. - Remove cap from COD tube.
 Hold tube at a 45° angle.
 Use a volumetric pipet, to carefully add 2.0 mL sample water allowing the sample to run down the side of the tube. - 4.
 Cap and mix thoroughly. - 5.
 Rinse the outside of the tube with distilled water.
 Wipe dry with a paper towel. - 6.
 Repeat steps 3 through 5 using 2.0 mL distilled water.
-This is the reagent blank. - 7.
-Place tubes in preheated COD block heater and maintain temperature at 150±2°C for two hours. - 8.
+This is the reagent blank. - Place tubes in preheated COD block heater and maintain temperature at 150±2°C for two hours. - 8.
 At the end of the heating period turn the heater off.
 Wait 20 minutes for the tubes to cool to 120°C or less. - 9.
 Remove tubes from block heater.
 Invert several times to mix. - 10.
 Allow to cool to room temperature. - 11.
 Press and hold until colorimeter turns on. - 12.
-Press ENTER to select TESTING MENU. - 13.
-Select ALL TESTS (or another sequence containing 024 COD LR) from PROGRAMMED TESTS menu. - 14.
-Scroll to and select 024 COD LR from menu. - 15.
+Press ENTER to select Testing Menu. - Select All Tests (or another sequence containing 031 COD LR) from Testing Menu. - 14.
+Scroll to and select 031 COD LR from menu. - 15.
 Wipe the blank tube with a damp towel to remove fingerprints and smudges.
 Wipe with a dry towel. - 16.
 Insert reagent blank tube into chamber.
-Select SCAN BLANK. - 17.
+Select Scan Blank. - 17.
 Remove tube from colorimeter. - 18.
 Insert digested water sample tube into chamber.
-Select SCAN SAMPLE.
+Select Scan Sample.
 Record result.
 For the most accurate results, take three readings on each sample and average the results. - 19.
 Press to turn colorimeter off or press to exit to a previous menu or make another menu selection.